jackdbd/micropub/README.md

 The CI takes care of deploying the app to Fly.io every time a new commit gets pushed to the `main` branch of the remote repository.

-Whenever you need to update secrets on Fly.io, use these commands (see `devenv.nix`):
+Whenever you need to update secrets on Fly.io, run these commands (see `devenv.nix`):

 ```sh
 fly-secrets-set-github